utepdatamining/LDAModeling/README.md

 *PrintRecommendations.py
 Prints recommendations given in a json file

+*MonAmiGabiCapsTrainingLDAtopicModel.mm
+*MonAmiGabiCapsTrainingLDAtopicModel.mm.state
+Contains the lda model created with the Captions only method

+*MonAmiGabiTrainingLDAtopicModel.mm
+*MonAmiGabiTrainingLDAtopicModel.mm.state
+Contains the lda model created with removing stopwords method

 data folder contains all the data generated and files used to create and use the LDA model